-The Greater Swainsboro Technical College Foundation, Inc., was formed in 1989.
-A board of trustees representing business and civic leadership from the region began the work of providing support through a scholarship program and fundraising efforts to increase the effectiveness of the school.
+The Greater Swainsboro Technical Institute Foundation, Inc., was formed in 1989.
+A board of trustees representing business and civic leadership from the region began the work of providing support through a scholarship program and fund-raising efforts to increase the effectiveness of the school.

-The responsibility for adult basic skills education was assumed by the state department and technical colleges in 1989.
-The new division at Swainsboro Technical College began coordinating training in six counties in 1990.
-These programs served more than 600 adult learners during the first five years of operation.
+The responsibility for adult basic skills education was assumed by the state department and technical institutes in 1989, and the new Adult Literacy division was added at Swainsboro Technical Institute.

-Also in 1989, the system implemented curriculum standards which are a nationally known model for post - secondary technical instruction.
-These standards prompted the state board to initiate a guarantee of system graduates.
+Also, in 1989, the system implemented curriculum standards which are a nationally known model for post-secondary technical instruction.
+These standards prompted the state board of Technical and Adult Education to initiate a guarantee of system graduates.
 The guarantee provides for the retraining of graduates who cannot demonstrate the competencies specified in the curriculum standards.